Whole-body (systemic) treatments for skin lymphomas

 Side effects are usually minor.
 The most significant side effect is sensitivity to sunlight for about a day after each treatment, which might result in sunburn or other problems.
 It is very important to protect yourself from sunlight as much as possible during this time.

 Chemotherapy (chemo) uses strong drugs to treat cancer.
 When the drugs are injected into a vein or a muscle or taken by mouth, they enter the bloodstream and reach all areas of the body.

 Systemic chemo is not often used for early skin lymphoma, but it may be used if the disease in the skin is more advanced and no longer getting better with other treatments.
 It can also be helpful if the lymphoma has spread to lymph nodes, blood, or distant organs and tissues.

 Many chemo drugs are useful in treating patients with skin lymphoma, including:

 - Liposomal doxorubicin (Doxil)

 Often a single drug is tried first, but sometimes patients are treated with drug combinations like those used for lymphoma not involving the skin.
 For example, a chemo regimen called CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) may be used, often along with the monoclonal antibody rituximab (Rituxan), which is described below.

 Chemo treatments are given on different schedules, but usually they are repeated several times in cycles given 3 or 4 weeks apart.
 Most chemo treatments are given on an outpatient basis (in the doctor’s office, clinic, or hospital outpatient department), but some require a hospital stay.

 Patients often get chemo for 2 or 3 cycles and then have tests (such as PET or CT scans) to see if it is working.
 If the first chemo regimen doesn’t seem to be working, different drugs may be tried.

-More information about chemo for non-Hodgkin lymphoma can be found in our document Non-Hodgkin Lymphoma.
+More information about chemo for non-Hodgkin lymphoma can be found in Non-Hodgkin Lymphoma.

 Possible side effects